 Kinloch Castle, still as it was when the family left, is a perfect time capsule of Edwardian life, including superb furniture and fittings, a marvellous Steinway piano, Lady Bullough was a pianist, and one of the few operating Orchestrions, automated organs operated by paper-rolls, in the world.
-Guided tours take place daily during the summer season - telephone 01687 462037 to avoid disappointment.
+Guided tours take place daily during the summer season and also on Tuesdays and Thursdays at 12.30pm over the winter.
+Telephone 01687 462037 to avoid disappointment.

 The village has a shop / post office (tel: 01687 460 328) and there is a teashop in the newly redecorated Village Hall.
 Rum Crafts has a craft shop on the shoreline near the village.

-For self catering information and details of the campsite, visit the Rum community web site: www.isleofrum.com
+For self catering information (hostel, bothies, camping cabins) and details of the campsite, visit the Rum community web site: www.isleofrum.com